Nowell 'not available' for England World Cup squad

 His last England cap came last November against South Africa and he has not been picked since Steve Borthwick took over from Eddie Jones as the national team's head coach.

+The World Cup in France gets under way on 8 September and moving to France after the tournament will effectively end his England career as the current selection policy dictates that players plying their trade overseas are not considered for Test duty.

 "I was in contact at the start with Steve and he let me know I wasn't going to be involved in the Six Nations which was completely fair enough.
-New coach, new ideas," he added.
+New coach, new ideas," Nowell added.

 "There comes a stage where everyone has got to make a decision about the team, so I was happy with that.